 Before you can gain buy-in from management you need to understand what motivates them.
 Securing their reputation and protecting their bottom line will usually draw their interest.
 As a middle rank, you have an important job to do.
-You gather valuable information from customers, suppliers and colleagues to determine opportunities and/or needs of the company.
-Furthermore, it's clear that a well delivered security awareness training solution is a must-have.
+You gather valuable information from customers, suppliers, and colleagues to determine the opportunities and/or needs of the company.
+Furthermore, it's clear that a well-delivered security awareness training solution is a must-have.

 Share the Facts

 This is an excellent time to share your research and help leadership realize that investing in security awareness training is a priority for every business.
 For example, a recent report from the Ponemon Institute states that the average 10,000 employee company spends $3.7 million a year dealing with phishing attacks and that companies who engage in security awareness training programs typically see an average improvement of 64% with employees' security behaviors.

 Provide Best Practices